p0deje/atlas/README.md

 #### #delegateEvents()

-Delegate events specified in format `{ 'event selector': 'callback' }`.
-You specify only event name (without selector) event will be binded to `el`.
+Delegates events specified in format `{ 'event selector': 'callback' }`.
+You specify only event name (without selector), so event will be binded to `el`.

 ``` coffeescript
 class SearchView extends Atlas.View